 Figure 52: Slab edge insulation for floating slab Exemptions Slab edge insulation is not required in jurisdictions designated by the local code official as having a very heavy termite infestation.
-Slabs greater than 12" below grade as measured from the top of the slab are not required to have insulation.
-Confirmation - The project team will illustrate compliance through photo documentation submitted to the EarthCraft Technical Advisor at pre-drywall. - The EarthCraft Technical Advisor will review photo documentation provided by the project team at pre-drywall.
+Slabs greater than 12" below grade as measured from the top of the slab are not required to have insulation. - The project team will illustrate compliance through photo documentation submitted to the EarthCraft Technical Advisor at pre-drywall. - The EarthCraft Technical Advisor will review photo documentation provided by the project team at pre-drywall.
 BE 3.10 Exterior band areas have interior air barrier meeting required insulation values Criteria Required in Climate Zone 4 if certifying under ENERGY STAR Version 3.
 All exterior band areas must have an air barrier product applied to the interior side of the wall framing.
 One method to achieve this would include the application of a spray foam product to serve as insulation and an air barrier.
-Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.
-BE 3.11 Grade II insulation quality (floors, walls and ceilings) Criteria A. Grade I Insulate doors separating conditioned space from unconditioned attic spaces to R-18 or greater in Climate Zones B. Grade II with insulated sheathing $\geq R-3$ (100%) Install insulation with insulated sheathing \geq R-3 on 100% of the building per manufacturer's recommendations to achieve insulation quality Grade II as specified by criteria set forth by RESNET for all floors, walls and ceilings.
+Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspections.
+BE 3.11 Grade II insulation quality (floors, walls and ceilings) Criteria A. Grade I Install insulation per manufacturer's recommendations to achieve insulation quality Grade I as specified by criteria set forth by RESNET for all floors, walls and ceilings.
+B. Grade II with insulated sheathing $\geq R-3$ (100%) Install insulation with insulated sheathing \geq R-3 on 100% of the building per manufacturer's recommendations to achieve insulation quality Grade II as specified by criteria set forth by RESNET for all floors, walls and ceilings.
 For steel-framed walls, the insulation must reach R-7.5 continuous insulation or greater.
 Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.
 BE 3.12 Corners ≥R-6 Criteria Insulate the intersecting corner of two walls separating conditioned and unconditioned space to greater than or equal to R-6 so that insulation is continuous in the external wall.

 Figure 53: Insulated corner

 Clarifications

 The "California corner" (i.e., two-stud corner with drywall clips or deadwood nails) is one method of meeting this requirement.

 The corner must be fully insulated to achieve the intent; therefore corners with more than three studs are not permitted.

 Confirmation

-• The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.
+The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall inspection.

-BF 3 13 Headers > R-3
+BE 3.13 Headers ≥R-3

 Criteria

 Insulate all headers on walls separating conditioned and unconditioned space to greater than or equal to R-3.